A significant part of your special day that can easily be overlooked or forgotten.

 - Use the same flowers for both Ceremony & Reception

-- Explore yours and your family and friends gardens for flowers
+- Explore your and your family's and friends' gardens for flowers

 - Explore wholesale flowers or buying in bulk

-- Choose a wedding reception with plenty of greenery (this means you can get away with less flowers)
+- Choose a wedding reception with plenty of greenery (this means you can get away with fewer flowers)